strongqa/docs.howitzer-framework.io/README.md

 Capybara form dsl methods are not compatible with page object pattern and Howitzer gem.
-Instead of including Capybara::DSL module, we proxy most interesting Capybara methods and prevent using extra methods which can potentially broke main principles and framework concept
+Instead of including Capybara::DSL module, we proxy most interesting Capybara methods and prevent using extra methods which can potentially brake main principles and framework concept

 You can access all [Capybara::Session::SESSION_METHODS](https://github.com/jnicklas/capybara/blob/master/lib/capybara/session.rb) and [Capybara::Session::MODAL_METHODS](https://github.com/jnicklas/capybara/blob/master/lib/capybara/session.rb) methods via instance of any Howitzer page.
 In additional, `#driver` and  `#text` are available as well.
 Here are examples how to use: